ArjanCodes/examples/context_manager/README.md

             do_stuff(s, f, db) # ugh
 ```

-Fortunately, Python allows you to define multiple resources in a single with statement.
+You can write this differently, because Python allows you to create multiple resources in a single with statement.
 And since Python 3.10, you can use the parenthesis syntax to split them over multiple lines, like so:

 ```python
 with (